 If a pilonidal cyst becomes infected, it can be extremely painful, and home remedies or even prescription medications rarely are effective in providing relief.
 Typically, initial treatment will involve draining the cyst with a small incision.
 However, for many individuals, drainage is not an effective long-term solution, as pilonidal cysts have a tendency to reoccur.
 In these cases, a pilonidal cyst removal, also known as a pilonidal cystectomy, may be considered.

 Pilonidal cyst removal is a more extensive surgery than cyst drainage, and involves completely removing the affected tissue.
 There are many different ways to remove a pilonidal cyst and your surgeon will discuss with you which option they feel is the most appropriate for your specific needs.

 Nationally Recognized Care

 Tampa General Hospital’s Endoscopy Center is a leading destination for patients dealing with pilonidal cysts.
-In fact, TGH has been recognized as one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report for 2022-23.
+In fact, Tampa General Hospital is recognized as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.
 Our multidisciplinary team, which includes physicians, surgeons, and other specialists, is committed to upholding the highest standards of care and developing tailored treatment solutions to help our patients find relief.